Get involved outside of the classroom.

-- Joining fellow students on a service trip over your winter or spring break.
-This year's Alternative Winter Break volunteers are traveling to Kanab, Utah to lend a hand at an animal shelter.
+- Join a service trip over your winter or spring break.
+This year's Alternative Spring Break volunteers are traveling to Nicaragua to help build economic development projects.

-- Support Cal Lutheran's sustainability efforts by volunteering in the SEED (Sustainable Edible Education) Project community garden.
-Students, faculty, and staff work side-by-side in the garden to grow food, learn about gardening, and make sustainability a part of their everyday life.
+- Volunteer in the SEED (Sustainable Edible Education) Project community garden.
+Work side-by-side with faculty and staff in the garden to grow food, learn about gardening, and make sustainability a part of your everyday life.

 Be a mentor to a fellow student during New Student Orientation, in your residence hall, and around campus in many other ways.